chavel-tech/robofriends/README.md

 # robofriends
 Learning React with Andrei (udemy) and making a web app

+To run the project:

-Clone this repo
+1. Clone this repo
-Run npm install
-Run npm start
+2. Run `npm install`
+3. Run `npm start`